derek-cassady/US-county-dashboard/README.md

 with hoverdata in each visualization where needed.

 ### Known Bugs
+On running requirements.txt some users are not having the proper versions of ipykernel and ipython installed.
+This is a possible issue with version of PIP, but has not been verified.

 There are 4 -5 missing points of data for Alaska and one county in Colorado.
 This is a bug in the way the JSON file is being read for those specific FIPS codes.
 Further troubleshooting is needed to provide a workaround for the JSON load in.